datagrok-ai/public/help/develop/how-to/develop-custom-viewer.md

 }
 ```

 The above way is typically preferred.
-Optional parameters, such as `meta.icon` `meta.toolbox`, and `meta.viewerPath`,
+Optional parameters, such as `meta.icon`, `meta.toolbox`, and `meta.viewerPath`,
 can be used.
 The `meta.icon` parameter accepts a path to a viewer icon file in the package and replaces the default icon
 with it in the UI.
 The `meta.toolbox` parameter, when enabled, adds your viewer to the toolbox in a table view.
 The
 `meta.viewerPath` parameter defines a path under which the viewer is shown in the top menu.
 The default path is